julou/sci-article-with-R/README.md

 - the general workflow is organised as follow, in order to separate as much as possible code and writing:
     + data are loaded in the main R script `sci_article_with_R.R`.
     + various analysis are run in notebooks, possibly including tables / plots that won't make it to the final report; it is recommended to document the analysis strategy and the main conclusion at each point with short paragraphs.
+    + optionally the main figures are rendered as pdf in a dedicated R script (useful when they must be submitted separately).
     + manuscripts are written with minimal R code (calling already saved tables / plots) in order to maximise the readability.
 - render Rmarkdown analysis files from the command line so that they are all executed in the global environment; in particular this allows to structure the analysis in several files which can be rendered one after the other.
 - in order to avoid duplication of figures' code, I recommend to store figures used in the final reports / manuscript in a list (e.g. `myplots <- list()`); note that it is possible to print an object (in this case a plot) while assigning it to a variable by enclosing the expression in brackets: `(myplots[['carat-histo']] <- qplot(carat, data=diamonds))`